-The Company was granted a \$255,250 loan under the PPP administered by a Small Business Administration (SBA) approved partner.
+The Corporation was granted a \$255,250 loan under the PPP administered by an SBA approved partner.
 The loan is uncollateralized and is fully guaranteed by the Federal government.
-The Company is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
-The Company has recorded a note payable and will record the forgiveness upon being legally released from the loan obligation by the SBA.
-No forgiveness income has been recorded for the year ended June 30, 2020.
-The Company will be required to repay any remaining balance, plus interest accrued at 1 percent, in monthly payments commencing upon notification of forgiveness or partial forgiveness.
+The Corporation is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
+The Corporation has recorded a note payable and will record the forgiveness upon being legally released from the loan obligation by the SBA.
+No forgiveness income has been recorded for the year ended June 30, 2021.
+The Corporation will be required to repay any remaining balance, plus interest accrued at 1 percent, in monthly payments commencing upon notification of forgiveness or partial forgiveness.